-After the host of examples given in the Strategic Focus, ask students to identify and discuss other firms (including local ones) that are addressing sustainability and how concern for the physical environment underlies these efforts.
+After the host of examples given in the Strategic Focus, ask students to identify and discuss other firms that are addressing sustainability.

 5 Identify the five competitive forces and explain how they determine an industry's profit potential.

 INDUSTRY ENVIRONMENT ANALYSIS